AgnosPCB/documentation/docs/Platform_assembly_guide.md

 # **Platform assembly**
 ___

-The primary framework of the platform has already been constructed, leaving you with the task of assembling supplementary components such as the LED lights and camera.
+The primary frame of the platform comes pre-assembled, leaving you with the task of assembling supplementary components such as the LED lights and the camera.

 !!! warning "Important"

     Before starting the assembly, make sure all the components listed in the section [package content](Package_content.md "package content") have been shipped and are in good condition.

-## **How to install LED light panels**
+## **How to install the LED light panels**
 ___

-To install the **LED light panels**, start by sliding both upper **light diffusers** to create space for installation.
+To install the **LED light panels**, start by sliding both upper **light diffusers** to provide good access to the mounting area.

 ![Platform with upper panels slided](assets/assembly-1.PNG)